Last updated: October 27, 2020

 - Are there restrictions on intercity or interstate travel?
 No

 - Are U.S. citizens required to quarantine?
-Possibly
+Yes, it is possible they will be required to quarantine.

-Under the State of Contingency, the Portuguese Government can impose obligatory quarantine for individuals infected with COVID-19 and individuals deemed by health officials to require special medical observation.
+Under the State of Calamity, the Portuguese Government can impose obligatory quarantine for individuals infected with COVID-19 and individuals deemed by health officials to require special medical observation.

 - Passengers arriving to Portugal without a negative COVID 19 test results are subject to refusal of entry and/or mandatory testing at the cost of the passenger as well as quarantine until the results of the test.